12 roles and responsibilities of a personal trainer

 There can be many reasons behind this, but it’s usually because they’re either new to exercise or struggling to motivate themselves.

-By presenting yourself as an upbeat and motivated individual that practises what they preach, you will gain their trust and find it much easier to keep them engaged with their programme.
+By presenting yourself as an upbeat and motivated individual who practises what they preach, you will gain their trust and find it much easier to keep them engaged with their programme.

 You don’t have to be in peak physical shape, but it helps if you have a healthy mindset towards training and good self-esteem, as this will naturally rub off on your clients.

-It would help if you also were selective on what you tell your clients about your personal life and always remain professional.
+It would help if you were also selective about what you tell your clients about your personal life and always remain professional.
 This includes your behaviour on social media!

 11. Encouraging self-acceptance in clients

-It’s no secret that the fitness industry has been under fire in the past for influencing people to see weight loss as the ultimate goal.
+It’s no secret that the fitness industry has been under scrutiny in the past for promoting weight loss as the ultimate goal.

 Your sessions should leave your clients feeling strong and empowered, rather than resentful towards their current body.

-Not only is this the best approach for your business due to how authentic you’ll appear, but you’ll be setting your clients up for a positive relationship with exercise and nutrition for the rest of their lives.
+Not only is this the best approach for your business due to the authenticity you’ll convey, but you’ll also be setting your clients up for a positive relationship with exercise and nutrition for the rest of their lives.

 12. Making inclusivity a focus

-Making your services inclusive and actively showing prospective clients that you’re open to adapting your sessions for anyone will truly make you stand out.
+Making your services inclusive and actively showing prospective clients that you’re open to adapting your sessions to accommodate all individuals will genuinely set you apart.

-In recent years, the fitness industry has taken strides towards becoming more progressive, largely due to personal trainers spreading awareness of various social issues on social media.
+In recent years, the fitness industry has taken strides towards becoming more progressive, primarily due to personal trainers spreading awareness of various social issues on social media.

-James Smith, who started out working as a regular PT in his hometown, is a great example of this.
+James Smith, who started out working as a regular PT in his hometown, is an excellent example of this.
 He’s now a No. 1 Sunday Times best-selling author and has 915k followers on Instagram.

-This is largely due to his no-nonsense approach to fitness.
-He is well-known for spreading awareness of how the menstrual cycle affects exercise for women, which was never widely considered in such a male-dominated industry.
+This is mainly due to his no-nonsense approach to fitness.
+He is well-known for raising awareness about how the menstrual cycle affects exercise for women, a topic that was previously underrepresented in such a male-dominated industry.

 If you publicly show your willingness to make walking into your sessions an empowering experience for everyone, you’re truly living up to your role as a PT.

 Now you know all the roles of a personal trainer, you’re probably itching to complete your qualifications.
-But before working with clients, you need to get insurance.
+But before working with clients, you may want to consider insurance.